 Markopoulos was awarded the Music Prize for the International Thessaloniki Film Festival at the age of 24 and was also highly proficient at writing memorable singable melodies including the music for the BBC television series Who Pays the Ferryman.

-Duration: approximately 2 hours, including a 20 minute interval
+Duration: approximately 120 minutes, including interval

 City Recital Hall Member $102